List of The Archers characters: Other Ambridge residents

 She is known for her direction of the annual village theatre productions.
 Before she was injured in an explosion and fire at the Grey Gables Hotel in March 2020 Lynda had been campaigning against Lilian Bellamy's plans to revamp The Bull under the title "The B @ Ambridge".
 Lilian told a still-recovering Lynda that the pub would be returning to the original name of The Bull.
 In the 2021 new year's honours list Lynda Snell received an MBE, for which she had been nominated "by the community".

 Robert Snell, played by Michael Bertenshaw and formerly by Dr Graham Blockey, moved to Ambridge with his wife Lynda Snell (Carole Boyd) in 1986.
 Robert was employed as a computer expert.
 He found work in this area hard to obtain and has capitalised on his DIY skills to set up a small business doing general building work.
-He has two daughters from a previous relationship; Coriander, who goes by the name "Cas", and Leonie Jasmine Hyde.
-Coriander has a son called Oscar, Leonie is involved with James Bellamy, they have a son, Mungo.
+He has two daughters from a previous relationship; Coriander, who goes by the name "Cas", and Leonie, played by Jasmine Hyde.
+Coriander has a son called Oscar.
+Leonie is involved with James Bellamy; they have a son, Mungo.
 Robert and Lynda run a B&B at Ambridge Hall.
 Robert also carries out odds jobs for residents and enjoys birdwatching.

 Blockey, who was also a full-time GP, died in December 2022.
 Of his portrayal of Robert, editor Jeremy Howe stated "Graham Blockey's Robert was a quiet wonder to behold – the perfect foil to the exuberant idiosyncrasies of Lynda, sort of Wise to her Morecambe."
 In February 2024, it was announced that the role had been recast to Michael Bertenshaw, who said he was "so excited" about joining the cast.
 He added "The Archers family has been wonderfully welcoming, and I'm looking forward to getting embroiled in the Ambridge goings-on, and to striving to be a worthy foil to dear Lyndy.
 She's not always the easiest of people to get along with, but fortunately Carole Boyd, who plays Lynda, is unmanaged joy.
 It's going to be such fun."
-Bertenshaw's first episode will be broadcast on 17 March.
+Bertenshaw's first episode was broadcast on 17 March 2024.

 Oliver Sterling, played by Michael Cochrane, was married, between 2006 and her death in 2017, to Caroline.
 He arrived in Ambridge as a gentleman farmer and huntsman and bought Grange Farm from the estate.
 Initially he employed Ed Grundy to manage his dairy herd.
 In March 2008 he had problems with the herd being infected by Bovine TB.
 He subsequently sold the enterprise to Ed and "retired properly".
 He was the owner of Grey Gables until he sold it in 2022, and he continues to own Grange Farm, with the farmhouse rented to Eddie and Clarrie Grundy whilst the land is rented by Ed Grundy for Texel sheep.